-- ✓ For the last 11 years, the states in Africa have been spending more and more on the military.
+For the last 11 years, the states in Africa have been spending more and more on the military.
 In 2015, it dropped 5.3% percent.
-The whole continent spends US\$37 billion a year on the military. - ✓ Countries that rely on oil like Angola and Chad had to reduce the amount spent because of the low price of oil.
+The whole continent spends US\$37 billion a year on the military.
+Most of the countries involved in conflict increased how much they spend on the military.
+Countries that rely on oil like Angola and Chad had to reduce the amount spent because of the low price of oil.